IBM/cpdctl/README_command_reference.md

 `--name` (string)
 :   Filters the result list to only include space with specified name.

+`--sub-name` (string)
+:   Filters the result list to only include spaces which name contains specified case-insensitive substring.

 `--compute-crn` (string)
 :   Filters the result list to only include spaces with specified compute.crn.

+`--all-pages` (bool)
+:   Invoke multiple requests to display all pages of the collection for list.

 <a id='space_create'></a>
 ## &#8226; space create